johnmarkschofield/schof.org/content/pages/colophon.md

 You can see the entire source code for this site, including the settings used to produce it, the theme, and the Markdown files, on [Github](https://github.com/johnmarkschofield/schof.org).
 In particular, you can also see the history of each article, and how I've changed each one since they were first published.

-Photo galleries (and image processing and thumbnailing) are done in [Adobe Lightroom](https://www.adobe.com/products/photoshop-lightroom.html) and exported to HTML galleries.

 All photos and html are served out by [Amazon S3](https://aws.amazon.com/s3/).

 DNS is provided by [Amazon Route 53](https://aws.amazon.com/route53/).